 The 2nd Amendment in the United States guarantees the right to bear arms.
-The founding fathers of the American Constitution realised as long as people have guns it reduces governments from persecuting their people and moving towards a dictatorship.
+The founding fathers of the American Constitution realized as long as people have guns it reduces governments from persecuting their people and moving towards a dictatorship.
 The sad fact is that gradual dictatorship is taking over America however there is a growing awareness of this and citizens are now actively fighting to keep their rights and their guns.

-It is recommended that every person, and especially Europeans, learn how to use and own guns preferably from a young age, and make sure that you purchase standard guns and plenty of ammunition in case changes are make quickly disallowing individuals from ownership.
+It is recommended that every person, and especially Europeans, learn how to use and own guns preferably from a young age, and make sure that you purchase standard guns and plenty of ammunition in case changes are made quickly disallowing individuals from ownership.
 We recommend you consider joining a gun club and here is a list of ones we recommend.

 NRA-ILA’s ability to fight successfully for the rights of America’s law-abiding gun owners directly reflects the support of NRA’s, nearly 5 million members—a number that has more than tripled since 1978.
-When restrictive “gun control” legislation is proposed at local, state or federal level, the NRA members and supporters are alerted and respond with individual letters, faxes, e-mails and calls to their elected representatives to make their views known.
+When restrictive “gun control” legislation is proposed at local, state or federal level, the NRA members and supporters are alerted and respond to individual letters, faxes, e-mails, and calls to their elected representatives to make their views known.

 This organization is a gun rights organization in the United States which has approximated 300,000 members.
-It has often been in opposition to the NRA, (National Rifle Association), and accuses them of sometimes being a bit weak when fighting the anti-gun lobby.
+It has often been in opposition to the NRA, (National Rifle Association), and accuses them of being a bit weak when fighting the anti-gun lobby.
 Gun Owners of America was founded in 1975 by the NRA board member and California state senator H.L.
 Richardson when legislation to ban all handguns was introduced in California.
 Richardson also founded Gun Owners of California, which deals specifically with gun ownership rights in California.
 GOA's executive director is Larry Pratt, who also hosts GOA's audio webcast, Live Fire.

 To keep up on the latest news against the war on disarmament, hosted by Mark Walters.